skienzmatishun/rippreport/content/p/fingerprint/index.md

 ---
-title: "FINGERPRINT"
+title: FINGERPRINT
 date: 2019-08-29
-thumbnail: "img/fingerprint.jpg"
+thumbnail: img/fingerprint.jpg
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Politicians united against Poison Ivy: a hand gesture with a green marking on the index finger, symbolizing opposition"
 ---
 After a 4 and half hour meeting of the Eastern Shore Metropolitan Planning Organization, they voted to stand firm against Poison Ivy.

 It was a sight to behold every politician in Baldwin County showed up for the cameras and microphone.
 This is the first time in 20 years that such a unanimous position was shared by almost 100% of the Baldwin County elected officials.
 Where were they when Goat Hill stole the BP money?